-George Clooney and Hyun Bin for OMEGA Speedmaster'57
+George Clooney And Hyun Bin For OMEGA Speedmaster'57

 Clooney being a long-time friend of OMEGA, both the actor and the Speedmaster share similar qualities of having lasting popularity and excellence compiled from their optimistic years of age and space.
 For the shoot, the actor is wearing the stainless steel model model with a PVD blue dial around Lake Como, giving a nod to the Speedmaster’s racing origins.

 The addition of Hyun Bin, represents the epitome of the Speedmaster’s constant evolution as he is a rising star with a spirit that is cool and modern.
-The South Korean actor with a number of experiences under his belt including starring in the South Korean television series “Crash Landing on You” which garnered him international recognition worldwide.
-Hyun Bin had ‘just recently become and ambassador in OMEGA in the year 2020.
+The South Korean actor boasts a number of experiences under his belt including starring in the South Korean television series “Crash Landing on You” which garnered him international recognition worldwide.
+Hyun Bin had just recently become an ambassador in OMEGA in the year 2020.
 In the shoot, Hyun Bin shows a confident and laid back style which is known for him while wearing a 40.5 mm stainless steel model with a black dial.

 Along with the blue and black models worn by the actors, there are also green and burgundy choices added to the lineup.
 Signature 1957 details include metallic bezel with its “Dot Over Ninety”, as well as the famous Broad Arrow hands.